Edouard0406/Research-Method/README.md

 # Research-Method
-Event study: How does the announcement of an acquisition impact the share price of the acquirer?
-Catteau Valentin - Decourcelle Edouard - Laurioz Aymeric - Waqar Saad
+Event study: How does the announcement of an acquisition impact the share price of the acquirer? \n Catteau Valentin - Decourcelle Edouard - Laurioz Aymeric - Waqar Saad